Accounting for multiplicity in machine learning benchmark performance: Real world examples

-An alternative to the expected value of the sample maximum is the upper limit of the 95\% CI.
-The latter is more in line with common interpretation of the uncertainty of observed results in research, but which to choose will depend on the aim of the analysis.
+An alternative to the expected value is the upper limit of the 95\% CI.
+The latter is more in line with common practices in research, and which to choose will depend on the aim of the analysis.
 We demonstrate the impact in the Obesity Risk example, reported in Table~\ref{tab:obesity}.

 Not every $ \max (\hat{\Theta})$ is a result of multiplicity, and we demonstrate this in the Cassava Leaf example.